 Change your attitude and actions

-Respect is both a verb and a noun: an action and an attitude so begin today to respect your husband in thought, word, and deed.
+Respect is both a verb and a noun.
+It’s an action and an attitude.
+So begin today to respect your husband in thought, word, and deed.
 He will be more willing and able to give you the love and affection you need if he is respected and admired.
 When I began to respect my husband, he was skeptical at first.
 However as he saw that I was committed to change, he began to treat me differently—lovingly.
 We now teach at couples’ events, helping others discover the blessings of true love in action.

 Ask the Lord to strengthen you as you obey His word.